top of page

 What do you do on your camps?

-On camp, SKIFistn (camp goers) have a fun filled days where they do activities based on SKIF’s ideologies, arts and crafts, play sport, swim, sing, hang out with their friends and the helfer and many more fun activities.
-The helfer work hard to make sure that every child has an enjoyable time on camp and comes home with exciting stories to tell.
+On camp, SKIFistn (camp-goers) have fun filled days where they do activities based on SKIF’s ideologies, arts and crafts, play sport, swim, sing, hang out with their friends and the Helfer and many more fun activities.
+The Helfer work hard to make sure that every child has an enjoyable time on camp and comes home with exciting stories to tell.

 How can I pay for camp?